-The circle indicate where we are discussing in this chapter.
+The circle above indicates where we discuss in this chapter.

-During the Azuchi Momoyama period and very early part of Edo period, many European ships visited Japan and many of their ships were wrecked near the shore around Japan.
-One of the reason is that Japan is a volcanic island.
-Even if the surface of the sea does not show anything sticking up from the bottom, there are lots of obstacles underneath such as mountains, huge hidden reefs.
-The European did not have the waterway information that is common to the Japanese seaman.
+During the Azuchi Momoyama period and the early part of the Edo period, many European ships visited Japan.
+Strangely, many of them shipwrecked near the shores around Japan.
+One of the reasons is that Japan is a volcanic island.
+Even if the sea’s surface does not show anything sticking up from the water, there are many obstacles underneath, such as underwater mountains and massive hidden reefs.
+The Europeans did not have the waterway information that was common to the Japanese seamen.